kiquetal/orchestration-go-scratch/resources/notes.md

 - Accepts requets from the user to start and stop tasks
 - Schedules tasks to onto workers
 - Keeps track of the state of all tasks and the machines they are running on

+#### Scheduler responsibilities

+- Determine a set of candidate workes on which task can run